pybricks/pybricks-api/doc/api/signaltypes.rst

 unit, but they range from very close (0%) to very far (100%).
 These are referred to as relative distances.

-For example, the distance value of the :meth:`InfraredSensor
-<.ev3devices.InfraredSensor.distance>` is a relative distance.
+For example, the distance value of the ``InfraredSensor`` is a relative distance.

 .. _brightness: